Commercial auto insurance covers legal bills, medical expenses, and property damage if a business vehicle is involved in an accident.

 An auto accident could cost your building design company hundreds of thousands of dollars, especially if it leads to a lawsuit.
-Compare that to the median of $142 per month for commercial auto insurance, and it's easy to tell which is the better deal.
+Compare that to the average of $147 per month for commercial auto insurance, and it's easy to tell which is the better deal.

 Commercial auto insurance helps cover legal fees, medical bills, the cost of repairing damaged property, and other expenses arising from an accident.
 Depending on your policy, it can also cover vehicle theft, vandalism, and weather damage.

 Your policy can be tailored to match your business.
 For instance, a land surveyor's truck that is always on the road may need more coverage than a vehicle driven less frequently.

 Whether or not you are required to carry commercial auto insurance depends on the laws in your state.
 Vehicles owned by a business usually must be covered by commercial auto insurance.

 State regulations also determine how much auto liability coverage you need for any vehicle, whether it's for personal or business use.
 The limits on your commercial auto policy must meet or exceed the minimum limits in your state.

 You can tailor your commercial auto insurance policy to match the needs of your architecture firm, engineering business, or other building design profession.